chaos9520/panel-game/LEVEL_DATA.md

 - Players with a rating between 1200 and 1599 on this build are considered Intermediate players.
 ### Advanced
 ***The Advanced levels are the 'gold standard' of competitive play.***
-- Level 7 has 5 colors, and Level 8 has 6 colors.
+- Level 7 has 5 colors, Level 8 has 6 colors, and level 9 has 7 colors.
 - Players with a rating between 1600 and 1999 on this build are considered Advanced players.
 ### Expert
 The Expert levels provide an even greater challenge compared to the Advanced levels.